Skip to main content

 Don't Tell Me Show Me Concept.
 What is a Demand for Preservation of Evidence Letter?
 Examples & e-Discovery

 The determination of fault in civil tort claims is of the utmost importance to a severely wounded victim.
-But proving a personal injury case is the plaintiff’s burden.
+However, proving a personal injury case is the plaintiff’s burden.
 During the period before the lawsuit is filed, the defendant may try and hide or destroy evidence.
 If they didn’t know they were being sued, it might have just been an innocent part of regular housekeeping for some businesses and others.
 However, plaintiffs can use this vital tool to place people on notice to keep them from destroying or misplacing evidence.
 Let’s use this example to help people understand.

 For example, if the plaintiff intends to sue ARCO for a slip and fall accident at their gas station due to poor lighting, there may be a videotape.
 But typically, after three days, that evidence gets destroyed.
 How do you get that evidence?
 Of course, in other cases, the person with custody of the evidence may not even be a potential defendant.
-Go ahead and notice them anyways.
+Go ahead and notice them anyway.

 Powerful, Withheld Evidence, “Shall Viewed With Distrust”?